therealthingy/restartable_sequences/README.md

         * (3.) update the read position.

 ### Synchronizing the access on per-CPU data structures
-* The MPSC rb is "inherently" (as each SW thread running on a HW thread has its own data structure) *thread safe* with respect to parallel access
+* The MPSC rb is "inherently" (as each user space thread running on a CPU has its own data structure) *thread safe* with respect to parallel access
 * HOWEVER, it's **not** "inherently" (as long as no synchronization primitive is used) thread safe with respect to other threads running on the same CPU
   * Hence, the following sequence of events could occur:
     * (1.)
 Producer A finished writing a new item but gets preempted by the OS before it could commit